 You can catch this holiday favorite at the Geary Theater all month long, even on Christmas Eve.
 Make sure to plan ahead as tickets sell out quickly!

 It's one of the hottest San Francisco events in December.
-This month, they play more than a half dozen games at home in Oracle Arena in Oakland.
+This month, they play more than a half dozen games at home at the Chase Center in SF.

-Top opponents this month include the Memphis Grizzlies, Los Angeles Lakers, and Portland Trail Blazers.
+Top opponents this month include teams such as the Houston Rockets, Memphis Grizzlies, and New Orleans Pelicans.

 For the first four weekends of December in San Francisco, you have the unique opportunity of immersing yourself in a world centuries and half a globe away, to Charles Dickens' Victorian London, where it's always Christmas Eve.